ahetashamXDeadline/GMeet-AttendanceBot/README.md

 **Background:**

-In online classes, many of us prefer watching the recorded lecture later so we can learn at our own pace.
-However, our university requires an attendance threshold, so students often join classes mainly to mark attendance.
+In terms of online classes, many of us prefer watching the recorded lecture later so we can learn at our own pace.
+However, as our university requires an attendance threshold, so students often join classes mainly to mark their attendance.

-During the class, the device is often left on the table while students scroll their phones or do other tasks.
-This happens even during make-up online classes (specially arranged classes during vacations).
+During the class, our device is often left on the table while we scroll their phones or do other tasks.
+This happens specially during on those make-up online classes (specially arranged classes during vacations to cover up the syllabus).

-This was not meant to be a serious project — just a small experiment.
+This was not meant to be a serious project-- just a small experiment.
 When the idea came to mind, I was curious whether the process could be automated the way i was thinking that time, so I built this to see if it was possible specially cracking up the manual roll call one.

 ---